kolergy/agent_bean/README.md

 - **Model and Vectorstore Instantiation**: Agent Bean can instantiate different models and vectorstores based on the provided setup.

 ## Recent improvments:
+- **Added settings file selection and loading**: to be able to easyly change the settings file
 - **added a team_manager agent**: not totaly related to the rest but it is an experiment
 - **added requirements**: generate requirements
 - **Make actions more generic** to allow beter variations from congig